DevJ2K/portfolio/README.md

 ## Todo
 - Find color theme
+- Add shiny effect on the background
+- Background color
 - Navigation bar in < breakpoint Md
-- Background color
 - Light and Dark Mode
 - Hover effects on each button
 - Adding Firebase